-ARTICLE 5 COMPOSITION, TASKS AND RESPONSIBILITIES OF THE ASSOCIATED ORGANS
+5. COMPOSITION, TASKS AND RESPONSIBILITIES OF ORGANS

-The bodies and officials of the IBU must observe the statutes, regulations, decisions and Code of Ethics.
+The organs and officials of the IBU must observe the statutes, regulations, decisions and Code of Ethics.
 The Executive Board shall draw up the Code of Ethics.

 5.1 The Congress

 The Congress is the highest associated organ.
 It consists of the representatives of the full members, of the non-voting representatives of the provisional and extraordinary members, of the non-voting Executive Board and of the non-voting chairpersons of the IBU committees and the auditors.